Mini vs. Full Facelift: Which is Right for You?

 The traditional facelift can be more extensive, depending on your intended results.
 The main difference is that the traditional facelift requires longer incisions which generally follow the temple, around the ears, and into the nape.
-Both facelifts are often combined with other facial procedures like a mid facelift or lower facelift.
+Both facelifts are often combined with other facial and aesthetic procedures like a mid-facelift or lower facelift.

 What is recovery like?

 Either facelift will come with some downtime where you’ll need to rest and recover, as well as avoid strenuous activity for at least two weeks.
 Swelling and bruising can take a while to subside.
 You may also need to take care of sutures and manage drains during the first few days.

 Because a mini-lift is less invasive and requires smaller incisions, you’ll need much less time off and can return to your normal lifestyle sooner.
 You can still expect some swelling and bruising, but these subside much more quickly than the traditional method.

 Which is best for me?

 When looking at your options, it can be helpful to look at which factors are most important to you, as well as which areas you want to address (and how extensively!).
 If you want the best level of rejuvenation and are okay with longer downtime and recovery, the traditional facelift procedure is a time-tested option.